radixdlt/radixdlt-js-lite/README.md

 # radixdlt-js-lite

-A Javascript lite Client library for interacting with a RADIX Distributed Ledger through the Desktop Wallet.
-For more information on RADIX, please see https://www.radixdlt.com.
+A Javascript lite Client library for interacting with a [Radix](https://www.radixdlt.com) Distributed Ledger through the Desktop Wallet.

 # Usage Guide